-Scholarships Name of Scholarship For Further Information Contact Deadline for Submission Interview or Try-outs Additional Requirements Renewal Criteria Board of Trustees Director Financial Services Open, but requested by April 15 N/A Rank in top 10% of graduation class.
+Name of Scholarship For Further Information Contact Deadline for Submission Interview or Try-Outs Additional Requirements Renewal Criteria ACADEMIC SCHOLARSHIPS Board of Trustees Director Financial Services Open, but requested by April 15 N/A Rank in top 10% of graduation class.
 Resident of tax district.
-Available the fall semester following high school graduation 1.
-Maintain 3.0 GPA and full-time status.
-2. Scholarship does not apply to summer semester.
-REACH (TVCC Honors) Honors Director Open Letter of Application Accepted and enrolled in Honors course work and degree seeking 3.0 GPA TVCC Foundation Foundation Office Open Application and a letter of recom- mendation At least a 2.50 GPA on previous college work.
-Service area resident.
+Available the fall semester following high school graduation Maintain 3.0 GPA and full-time status.
+Scholarship does not apply to summer semesters.
+REACH (TVCC Honors) Honors Director Open Letter of Application Accepted and en- rolled in Honors course work and degree seeking 3.0 GPA TVCC Foundation Foundation Office Open Application and a letter of recommendation 1.
+At least a 2.50 GPA on previous college work.
+2. Service area resident 3.
+First time, Full-time TVCC student N/A Ginger Murchison Foundation Scholarship Financial Aid Office April 15 N/A 1.
 First time, Full-time TVCC student.
-N/A Ginger Murchison Foundation Scholarship Financial Aid Office April 15 N/A 1. first time, Full-time TVCC student.
-3.00 High School or College GPA Maintain 3.00 current and cumulative GPA and full- time status.
-Valedictorian Director Financial Services Open, but requested by May 1 N/A Designated as the Valedictorian of any accredited state high school.
-2. Available the fall semester following high school graduation.
+2. 3.00 High School or College GPA Maintain 3.00 current and cumulative GPA and full-time status Valedictorian Director Financial Services Open, but requested by May 1 N/A Designated as the Valedictorian of any accredited state high school.
+Available the fall semester fol- lowing high school gradua- tion.
 1. Maintain 3.0 GPA and full-time status.
-Athletic Scholarships Athletic (men & women basketball & football) Director of Athletics Open Interview and try-out N/A 1.
-Meet NJCAA Eligibility Requirements
+ATHLETIC SO CHOLARSHIPS Athletic (men & womens basket-ball & football) Director of Athletics Open Interview and try-out N/A Meet NJCAA Eligibility Requirements